About me

 At Cornell, I am a graduate fellow at the Center on Global Democracy.
 My research has also been generously supported by the Einaudi Center for International Studies, the Roper Center for Public Opinion Research, the Cornell Center for Social Sciences (CCSS), the American Political Science Association (APSA), and the Center for Social Conflict and Cohesion Studies (COES).

-Before starting my doctoral studies, I earned a MSc in Political Science and Political Economy from The London School of Economics and Political Science (LSE) and a BSc in Sociology from Universidad de Chile, both with the highest distinction.
-I was a research assistant at the Laboratory for the Study of the Far-Right (Ultra-Lab/UDP-PUC), the Chilean Longitudinal Social Survey (ELSOC-COES), and the Social Psychology Laboratory (PUC).
+Before starting my doctoral studies, I was a research assistant at the Laboratory for the Study of the Far-Right (Ultra-Lab/UDP-PUC), the Chilean Longitudinal Social Survey (ELSOC-COES), and the Social Psychology Laboratory (PUC).
+I earned an MSc in Political Science and Political Economy from The London School of Economics and Political Science (LSE) and a BSc in Sociology from Universidad de Chile, both with the highest distinction.
+I also hold an MA in Political Science from Cornell University.

 Feel free to contact me at ras647 [at] cornell [dot] edu